AI Regulation Tracker / Legislation in force

 The bill does not hand the Bundesnetzagentur everything.
 Financial-sector AI would fall to BaFin, Germany's financial supervisory authority, reflecting the reality that AI used in banking, insurance, and securities sits inside an existing supervisory system.
 Data-protection oversight would remain with the Federal Commissioner for Data Protection and Freedom of Information, the BfDI.
 The result is a lead regulator with two important neighbors, rather than a single all-purpose AI agency.

-What it does not do
+What does it not do?

 The KI-MIG does not create new substantive AI obligations.
 The duties themselves, on high-risk systems, transparency, and prohibited practices, come from the EU AI Act (Regulation (EU) 2024/1689), which applies across the bloc.
 What the German bill supplies is the institutional plumbing: which national authority polices those EU duties, where a complaint goes, and who speaks for Germany in the EU coordination structure.
 It is a governance and enforcement statute, not a new rulebook of prohibitions.